 Three (3) guest players will be allowed per team for U09-U15 teams.
-Guest player Rosters (yours and ours) should be validated by your state association/country federation (if required by your association).
-Prior to the start of each game, the Field Marshal or Referee shall check that each team have the following: current Federation player and coaches passes and approved guest roster (if applicable).
+Guest player rosters should be validated by your state association/country federation (if required by your association).
+Prior to the start of each game, the Referee shall check that each team have the following: current Federation player and coaches passes and approved guest roster (if applicable).

 LAWS OF THE GAME: